 Similarly, as in the states comparison slide above, you can visualize the comparison of those 5 states in form of columns.
 Consider using distinct colors and icons for each state, to make them visually attractive.

-Visualize gap analysis process
+Visualize the gap analysis process

-To illustrate the process you’ll follow to bridge the gap you can use such a 6-steps flowchart.
+To illustrate the process you’ll follow to bridge the gap you can use a 6-steps flowchart.
 The gap analysis process usually contains some form of those steps: